pourmoslemy/VeriLogos/README.md

 At this layer:

-- a proposition may correspond to a subcomplex;
+- a proposition may correspond to a subcomplex,
-- logical strength may correspond to inclusion;
+- logical strength may correspond to inclusion,
-- entailment may correspond to a structural relation;
+- entailment may correspond to a structural relation,
-- conjunction may correspond to common structure;
+- conjunction may correspond to common structure,
-- disjunction may correspond to generated combined structure;
+- disjunction may correspond to generated combined structure,
-- implication may be evaluated relative to the ambient.
+- implication may be evaluated relative to the ambient complex.

 This layer is the logical core of VeriLogos.

 ---